-To change a group, system or organisation and its dynamics from within, as an individual, if that’s the intention, requires cooperation, coalition with/from other individuals within the group, system or organisation.
+To change a group, system or organisation and its dynamics from within, as an individual – if that’s the intention – requires cooperation, coalition with/from other (especially established and internally well connected) individuals within the group, system or organisation.
 Although this is operationally plausible, it also has the possibility of creating competing groups and interests within, hence making the desired change impossible to achieve but also possibly further fragmenting the group, system or organisation.

 To change a group, system or organisation requires usurpation, where usurpation is the only possibility.
 If a group, system or organisation is usurped; it’s no longer change from within.
 It becomes change by imposition, do or die!
-So the “it’s better to join and work to change a group, system or organisation from within, than from outside” advice is or becomes rather, to borrow a distinguished mind’s phrase “redundant“
+So the “it’s better to join and work to change a group, system or organisation from within than from outside” advice is or becomes rather “redundant“

 Effective change of an entrenched group and its interests and/or a deeply established system, organisation, has historically always been external, that is, from outside.
 The means vary, but the predominant and most effective means is always exerting force on pressure points of a group, system or organisation.
 It’s not always easy but not impossible either to find pressure points, weak points [weaknesses], especially in a well established group or system.
 But once found, the best strategy is to apply unrelenting force on such points, attack and weaken the weaknesses within, further.